sharetribe/flex-docs/src/docs/tutorial-branding/change-image-assets/index.md

 ![Favicon for CottageDays](./cottagedays-favicon.png)

-There's one obvious Saunatime image still visible on top bar: Logo.
+There's one obvious Biketribe image still visible on top bar: Logo.
 It's time to change that.<br />
 [› Go to the next article](/tutorial/change-logo/)